Attentional Meta-learners for Few-shot Polythetic Classification: Attentional feature selection

-In meta-learning (and real-world) settings, a set of classification functions typically will not depend on every feature in every case, and the support set is unlikely to span the domain of possible inputs, neither of which is helpful.
-The problem is resolved by detecting salient features within and between classes.
-For monothetic classification functions this is straightforward: by definition, averaging features within a class of the support set highlights necessary features whilst diminishing irrelevant features.
+A key challenge of meta-learning is that not all features are relevant in all tasks and that the support is unlikely to span the input domain.
+The model must choose, using incomplete information, what to focus on and what to ignore by detecting the salient features within and between classes.
+For monothetic classifications this is straightforward: by definition, averaging highlights necessary features whilst diminishing irrelevant features.
 Prototype methods rely on this process.
-In the polythetic case, attentional classifiers have the advantage of being able to learn non-threshold functions\footnote{In the technical sense as used with regards to perceptrons \emph{not} being able to learn non-threshold functions.} without the need for pseudo-variables but do not benefit, as prototypes do, from `washing-out' irrelevant features through averaging.
-Indeed, attentional classifiers are susceptible even in the monothetic setting to misclassifying on the basis of closely matching features that are not relevant to the task (putting a zebra with the big-cats because its stripes match those of a tiger in the support set, for example).
-We present a detailed analysis of this phenomena for Boolean functions to provide insight on the general problem.
+In the polythetic case, attentional classifiers have the advantage of being able to learn non-threshold functions without the need for pseudo-variables but do not benefit, as prototypes do, from `washing-out' irrelevant features through averaging.
+Indeed, attentional classifiers are susceptible even in the monothetic setting to misclassifying on the basis of closely matching features that are not relevant to the problem (putting a zebra with the big-cats because its stripes match those of a tiger in the support set, for example).
+Misclassification occurs when irrelevant features overwhelm the signal from the active elements.
+As this is a problem of highlighting the salient patterns within a set, we propose a self-attention based mechanism for feature selection, presented in Algorithm \ref{algo:feature_selection} (and illustrated in Appendix~\ref{app:illustration}) with examples given in Figures \ref{fig:graph_feature_selection} and \ref{fig:converging_vectors_024}.

-\paragraph{Misclassification of binary strings.} Consider classifications over binary strings $\vx \in \{-1,1\}^{n}$, with the class determined by XOR$_\alpha$ over $\alpha$ elements with the remaining $\beta=n-\alpha$ being irrelevant.
-We assume each of the $2^\alpha$ variations of the active elements are present with equal frequency, $r$, for a support set $\sS$ of size $|\sS|=r2^\alpha$, and that the remaining $\beta$ elements follow a Bernoulli distribution with probability $p$.
-Using an attention classifier of the form $\hat{y} = \sum_{i\in \sS} \textup{softmax}_i\left(a(\hat{x},x_i)\right)y_i$, where $a(\hat{x},x_i)$ is a function of the difference between $\hat{x}$ and $x_i$ (e.g. dot-product attention, cosine similarity attention, squared Euclidean attention, Laplace attention), how likely is it that we misclassify a query drawn from the same distribution as $\sS$?